saim22r/Jenkins-CICD/README.md

 - Build job to see if it is successful
 - If you have another job to execute after this choose `add post build action`
 - Choose `build other projects` and add the project to build

+## CI/CD
+- On the relevant GitHub repo click on settings -> webhook and create a webhook
+- Name the webhook and the URL is `http://JENKINSIP/github-webhook/` make sure deploy key is read/write
+- Create a new job